aneldev/dynadux/README.md

 - [A Todo app (React app)](https://codesandbox.io/s/sleepy-browser-mijt6)

-[All examples](./doc/Examples.md), can be compared with the examples of redux .
+[All examples](./doc/Examples.md), can be compared with the examples of redux.

 # API of Dynadux

 ## createStore method